percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 ## TLS Extensions {#iana-tls-ext}

-IANA is requested to add srtp\_ekt\_key\_transport as a new extension name to the "ExtensionType Values" table of the "Transport Layer Security (TLS) Extensions" registry with a reference to this specification and allocate a value of TBD to for this.
-Note to RFC
-Editor: TBD will be allocated by IANA.
+IANA is requested to add `srtp_ekt_key_transport` as a new extension name to the "ExtensionType Values" table of the "Transport Layer Security (TLS) Extensions" registry with a reference to this specification and allocate a value of TBD to for this.
+Note to RFC Editor: TBD will be allocated by IANA.

-Considerations for this type of extension are described in Section 5 of [@RFC4366] and requires "IETF Consensus".
+Considerations for this type of extension are described in Section 5 of [@!RFC4366] and requires "IETF Consensus".

 ## TLS Content Type {#iana-tls-content}

-IANA is requested to add srtp\_ekt\_message as an new descriptions name to the "TLS ContentType Registry" table of the "Transport Layer Security (TLS) Extensions" registry with a reference to this specification, a DTLS-OK value of "Y", and allocate a value of TBD to for this content type.
-Note to RFC Editor: TBD will be allocated by IANA.
+IANA is requested to add `srtp_ekt_message` as an new descriptions name to the "TLS ContentType Registry" table of the "Transport Layer Security (TLS) Extensions" registry with a reference to this specification, a DTLS-OK value of "Y", and allocate a value of TBD to for this content type.
+Note to RFC Editor:
+TBD will be allocated by IANA.

 This registry was defined in Section 12 of [@!RFC5246] and requires "Standards Action".

 # Acknowledgements

 Thank you to Russ Housley provided detailed review and significant help with crafting text for this document.
 Thanks to David Benham, Yi Cheng, Lakshminath Dondeti, Kai Fischer, Nermeen Ismail, Paul Jones, Eddy Lem, Jonathan Lennox, Michael Peck, Rob Raymond, Sean Turner, Magnus Westerlund, and Felix Wyss for fruitful discussions, comments, and contributions to this document.